 • wilting — they shade the tea leaves or leave them to dry in the sun.

-• rolling — tea farmers roll the leaves to promote the oxidation processes.
-Furthermore, rolling helps release the natural oils of the tea leaves.
+• rolling — tea farmers roll the leaves to activate the oxidizing enzymes and release excessive moisture and the natural oils of the tea leaves.

 • oxidation — the tea farmers leave the tea leaves to oxidize.
 This step can last anywhere from 2 to 10 hours long.

 • baking — finally, farmers bake the tea leaves in a special oven until fully dry.

 At peak oxidation, hong cha is undeniably sweet and tender.
 If you wish to taste tea, you'll notice Chinese black tea has bright notes of honey, malt, chocolate, and sweet potatoes.
 Some teas have a tad of a lingering sourness, with scents of fruits and floral bouquets.